The Ultimate Beginner’s Guide to Cryptocurrency Wallets

-Do your due diligence
+Do your own due diligence

-A good idea would be to Google “[Crypto wallet] hack” and see if the wallet is truly impenetrable.
-There have been instances where popular cryptocurrency wallets were accessed by hackers, either for malicious reasons or to expose design flaws.
+A good idea is to Google “[insert crypto wallet provider] hack” and check if the wallet is truly impenetrable.
+There have been instances where popular cryptocurrency wallets were broken into by hackers, either for malicious reasons or to expose design flaws.

 Follow all security protocols

-If you are using a hardware wallet, follow all precautions and instructions given by the manufacturer.
-If you are using a hot wallet of any kind, make sure anti-virus and anti-malware software are installed on your device.
+If you are using a hardware wallet, follow all precautions as instructed by the manufacturer.
+If you are using a hot wallet, make sure anti-virus and anti-malware software are installed and good to go on your device.

 Remember, be cautious of phishing scams and make sure your device is secured at all times.